vdasu/lighter-r/README.md

 ## Notes ##

 1. The `-a` option should not be used while proceesing LIGHTER-R (i.e., together with `-q`).
-2. The Peres (Per<sub>3</sub>) gate is implemented in the [peres](https://github.com/vdasu/lighter-r/tree/peres) branch, but this brance is not under active development.
+2. The Peres (Per<sub>3</sub>) gate is implemented in the [peres](https://github.com/vdasu/lighter-r/tree/peres) branch, but this branch is not under active development.
 3. Apparently LIGHTER does not support logic gates with 0 cost.
 Through empirical tests, we observe that it does not work (basically, prints nothing) if the cost is less than 0.01.
 For this reason, the cost for the NOT (Tof<sub>1</sub>) gate has been substituted for 0.01 instead in all three (NCT, MCT and MCT+MCF) libraries.

 ### Changes From Vanilla LIGHTER ###